-It is shocking that there are as many babies who get hurt in their car seats OUT of the car as get hurt IN the car (in a crash).
-Nearly 10,000 infants a year in the US suffer a head injury when they fall from or in their car seat when it is used OUT of the car.
-Another study found that between 2004-2008, 31 babies died in their car seats due to strangulation or asphyxiation (lack of oxygen) – and most of these tragedies occurred OUT of the car, and they often happened to older babies (the median age was 9 months old!).
+Nearly 10,000 infants a year in the US suffer a head injury when they fall from or in their car seat when its used out of the car.
+That’s about equal to the number of babies injured in car crashes!
+Another study found that from 2004-2008, 31 babies died in their car seats due to asphyxiation (lack of oxygen) or strangulation.
+Most of these injuries occurred outside of the car and often to older babies–the median age was 9 months.

-Use the car seat when baby is in the car, and then remove the baby from the seat when you arrive.
+1. Use the car seat as a car seat.
+Car seats are NOT strollers, cribs, baby swings, a place to nap at daycare, etc. Use the car seat in the car, and then remove the baby from the seat when you arrive.
 We know it’s a shame to wake a sleeping baby!
-If you aren’t going to wake your sleeping baby when you get home, make sure to follow the rules below to minimize the risk.
+If you aren’t going to wake your sleeping baby when you get home, make sure to follow the rules below to minimize risk.

-Do not put the car seat on a soft surface – like a bed, sofa, or even in the baby’s crib.
-Car seats can overturn when a baby wiggles in them and babies have suffocated when their face gets pressed into the soft surface.
+2. Put the car seat in the car, on the stroller, or on the floor.
+Never put the car seat on a soft surface – like a bed, sofa, or even in the baby’s crib.
+Car seats can overturn when babies wiggle in them and babies have suffocated when their faces press into the soft surface.

-Do not put the car seat on a shopping cart, countertop, restaurant high chair, table, sofa, etc. Even though it might seem like a good idea at the time, car seats get knocked off of these high surfaces all the time and it leads to the nearly 10,000 head injuries in babies every year in the US.
+Never put the car seat on a shopping cart, counter top, restaurant high chair, table, sofa, etc. Even though it might seem like a good idea in the moment, car seats get knocked off of these high surfaces all the time, leading to the nearly 10,000 head injuries in babies every year in the US.

 Wearing baby is typically the best way to get through a grocery store safely and conveniently.
 TheCarSeatLady is a HUGE proponent of babywearing (just not in a car, obviously) and we own lots of carriers and wraps.
 We love the Lillebaby Complete Airflow – as it is super comfortable and lets you wear baby facing out (great for your littlest nosy shopper who wants to see everything you are putting in your cart) or facing in (because sometimes the grocery store can be overwhelming).